We absolutely can’t thank you enough.

 Because prostate cancer is often diagnosed in older men and tends to grow slowly, some patients opt for a “watch and wait” surveillance of the disease.

-Missed or delayed diagnosis of prostate cancer
+Missed or delayed diagnosis

 A delayed diagnosis of prostate cancer can lead to harsher treatments and decreased likelihood of survival.
 How do physicians fall short of the legal standard of medical care when assessing the presence of prostate cancer?
 This can happen in a number of ways.